martin-bach-oracle/conference-talks/241011-poug/readme.md

    Start at  11:16:45
    Duration  1.63s (transform 37ms, setup 0ms, collect 45ms, tests 1.38s, environment 0ms, prepare 54ms)
 ```

+In case of errors related to self-signed certificates when testing your local build, `export NODE_TLS_REJECT_UNAUTHORIZED=0` to accept these.

 Happy coding!